 Duncan Jones wanted to craft a story that worked around the themes of love, crime, parenting, and punishment but he failed to make a coherent story.
-The second half of the film does a better job of touching on the central themes, but the first half is so slow in building up the story and largely unlikable main character that by the time you get to the end of the film, the audience is lost and fail to care.
-His biggest failings were that of Leo being not that interesting of a character, and his relationship with the equally mysterious Naadirah make it tough for the audience to care for this two characters.
-Leo's affliction and Amish heritage are touched on a lot throughout the film as a contrast to how everyone in the film is much more outspoken and often times terrifying.
-Due to his inability to speak it is very difficult to pull for him or even know how he is feeling besides his love for Naadirah.
+The second half of the film does a better job of touching on the central themes, but the first half is so slow in building up the story and the largely unlikable main character that by the time you get to the end of the film, the audience is lost and fails to care.
+His biggest failings were that of Leo being not that interesting of a character, and his relationship with the equally mysterious Naadirah making it tough for the audience to care for these two characters.
+Leo's affliction and Amish heritage are touched on a lot throughout the film as a contrast to how everyone in the film is much more outspoken and oftentimes terrifying.
+Due to his inability to speak, it is very difficult to pull for him or even know how he is feeling besides his love for Naadirah.
 On the flip side, Cactus Bill and Duck are much more interesting characters and are played by two talented actors, thus making their scenes and interactions between each other much more dynamic.
-However, both characters aren't very likeable as they do some things that everyone could agree are terrible.
+However, both characters aren't very likable as they do some things that everyone could agree are terrible.